-Food service, equipment, and practices.
+170-300-0195- Consensus Reached Food service, equipment, and practices.

-(1) Early learning program staff preparing and/or serving food, including volunteers, must comply with the DOH's current Washington State Food and Beverage Workers' Manual and observe food preparation services when someone other than program staff are preparing food.
+(1) [WH95]Early learning program staff preparing and/or serving food, including volunteers, must comply with the DOH's current Washington State Food and Beverage Workers' Manual and observe food preparation services when someone other than program staff are preparing food.
 Weight #5

-(2) Snacks and meals must be prepared and served by a program staff person who possesses a valid and current Food Worker card pursuant to WAC 0106(14), unless the food is provided pursuant to WAC 170-300-0196(3).
-Weight # NA

-(a) Provide durable and developmentally appropriate individual eating and drinking equipment, or developmentally appropriate single use disposable items;

-(b) Clean and sanitize eating and drinking equipment after each use.
-Water cups/bottles can be cleaned and sanitized daily if designated for a single child;

-(c) Ensure plastic eating and drinking equipment does not contain BPA (a chemical used in hard plastic bottles and as a protective lining in food and beverage cans) or have cracks or chips;

-(d) Use gloves, utensils, or tongs to serve food;

-(e) Serve meals or snacks on plates, dishware, containers, trays, or napkins or paper towels, if appropriate.
-Food should not be served directly on eating surface.;

-(f) Be respectful of each child's cultural food practices.
+- (1) Early learning program staff_preparing and/or serving food, including volunteers, must: - (a) Comply comply with the DOH's current Washington State Food and Beverage Workers' Manual; and - (b) Observe food preparation services.
+Weight #6 - (b) Supervise services that prepare or deliver food to the early learning program.

+Weight 5

+- (2) Snacks and meals must be prepared and served by a program staff person who possesses a valid and current Food Worker card pursuant to WAC 0106(14), unless the food is provided pursuant to WAC 170-300-0196(3).
+Weight #6 NA - (3) An early learning provider must: - (a) Provide durable and developmentally appropriate individual eating and drinking equipment, or developmentally appropriate single use disposable items; - (b) Clean and sanitize eating and drinking equipment after each use.
+Water cups/bottles can be cleaned and sanitized daily if designated for a single child; - (c) Ensure plastic eating and drinking equipment does not contain BPA (a chemical used in hard plastic bottles and as a protective lining in food and beverage cans) or have cracks or chips; - (d) Use gloves, utensils, or tongs to serve food; - (e) Serve each child individually or serve family style dining, allowing each child the opportunity to practice skills such as passing shared serving bowls and serving themselves; - (f) (e) Serve meals or snacks on plates, dishware_containers, or napkins or paper towels, if appropriate.
+Food should not be served directly on eating surface.; - (g) Sit with children during meals and snacks and engage in pleasant conversation, if family style dining is not possible; and - (h) (f) Be respectful of each child's cultural food practices.
-(a) Serve each child individually or serve family style dining, allowing each child the opportunity to practice skills such as passing shared serving bowls and serving themselves; and

-(b) Sit with children during meals.
+- (4) An early learning provider must: - (a) Serve each child individually or serve family style dining, allowing each child the opportunity to practice skills such as passing shared serving bowls and serving themselves; and - (b) Sit with children during meals and engage in pleasant conversation.